-With the building of the new housing estate along St. Peter’s Drive Service 32 was extended in c.
-1988 to run the full length of St. Peter’s Drive and terminate at Greenhill, while the opening of Crowngate Bus Station in 1991 saw the terminus at that end of the route move to the new site along with all other “Citibus” services.
+With the building of the new housing estate along St Peter's Drive Service 32 was extended on Saturday 6th May 1989 to run the full length of St Peter's Drive and terminate at Greenhill, while the opening of Crowngate Bus Station in 1991 saw the terminus at that end of the route move to the new site along with all other “Citibus” services.

 By the end of 1989, the daytime frequency had been reduced to run every 10-minutes and would remain at this level for over 10-year.
 Evening and Sunday service frequency remained unchanged but these journeys were now supported by funding from Hereford & Worcester County Council.
 In August 1998, Midland Red West replaced their ageing fleet of minibuses with a fleet of new Mercedes-Benz O.814 Vario minibuses, but otherwise Service 32 remained largely unchanged.

 In 1997 Midland Red West Limited became part of FirstBus, and renamed to First Midland Red Buses Limited on Friday 26th March 1999.
 Changes were not seen immediately, but now under new management the company started to make changes to their services and as minibuses were no longer in favour these soon started to be withdrawn.

 On Sunday 18th April 2004, Service 32 was converted to a become a cross-city route, replacing withdrawn Service 21 between Worcester City Centre, Ombersley Road and Bevere.
 From the same date, all Service 32 journeys on Sundays, and certain early morning journeys on other days of the week, were withdrawn without replacement as funding to operate these journeys ended following changes to the Worcestershire County Council subsidy strategy.